 The goal is to increase efficiency and reduce errors in the data preparation workflow, while also providing the user with interactivity, transparency into the logic being generated and the ability to easily make custom edits.

-We’re excited for the release of RapidTarget, which gives data engineers greater support in aligning their data to predefined schema targets, and is particularly important in instances of data onboarding, as illustrated.
-Stay tuned for our upcoming blogs where we’ll review the additional features in this release, Automator and Deployment Manager.
+We’re excited for the release of RapidTarget, which gives DataOps and data engineers greater support in aligning their data to predefined schema targets, and is particularly important in instances of data onboarding, as illustrated.
+Stay tuned for our upcoming blogs where we’ll review the additional features in this release to assist with DataOps, Automator and Deployment Manager.

 RapidTarget is immediately available.
 If you’d like to get your hands on them schedule a demo with our team.